-One teacher participant uses the Ten Questions to facilitate political conversations between students and family members who may hold different political views from theirs.
-Ben Liberto, who teaches Government in Milford High School, MA, shares his art of teaching political conversation.
-This is exactly what’s needed in our current political climate.
+Ben Liberto, who teaches Government in Milford High School, MA, uses the Ten Questions to facilitate political conversations between students and family members who may hold different political views from theirs.

 Political Affiliations Project